before European Parliament plenary vote on the European Maritime

 Zennstrom Philantropies now launch a campaign targeting the

-campaign aims is to gather public support for proper implementation
+aims is to gather public support for proper implementation of

-you to take action!
-We can't wait any longer; it is time to
+to take action!
+We can't wait any longer; it is time to fulfill

-fulfill the HELCOM commitments to restore the health of the
+the HELCOM commitments to restore the health of the Baltic Sea.

 show our commitment, we will bike around the Baltic Sea this

-3 months.
-Collecting signatures from the public and relevant
+months.
+Collecting signatures from the public and relevant stakeholders,

-stakeholders, we intend to hand over a letter to the Ministers
+we intend to hand over a letter to the Ministers of Environment

-of Environment when they meet in Copenhagen on 3 October asking
+when they meet in Copenhagen on 3 October asking them to move

 To Save The Baltic Seminar, in Stockholm, 28 June 2012